-The most basic and simple advice to apply: drink enough water.
-Water will allow you to urinate more frequently and thus eliminate the bacteria present in the bladder or urethra.
+The most basic and simple tip: drink enough water.
+Water will enable you to urinate more frequently, thus eliminating any bacteria present in the bladder or urethra.

-The cranberry is also known to help prevent cystitis.
-You can consume it in juice, capsules or food supplements.
+Cranberry is also known to help prevent cystitis.
+It can be taken as juice, capsule or dietary supplement.

-There are also anti-infectious essential oils, such as cinnamon, thyme and savory essential oils.
-Use essential oils, as soon as the first symptoms appear, by adding 2 drops of 2 different oils on a sugar for example or a neutral tablet.
+There are also anti-infectious essential oils, such as cinnamon, thyme and savory.
+Use essential oils as soon as the first symptoms appear, by adding 2 drops of 2 different oils to a sugar cube or neutral tablet, for example.
 You can take this 3 to 4 times a day, for 1 week.
-Normally, you should feel a relief of the symptoms in 48 hours.
+Normally, you should feel relief from symptoms within 48 hours.

-Homeopathy: there are several homeopathic capsules to relieve urinary tract infection:
+Homeopathy: several homeopathic capsules are available to relieve urinary tract infections:

 - Cantharis 5 CH, take 3 granules every 30 minutes

-- Pareiva brava in 4 or 5 CH, to be taken every 30 minutes at a rate of 3 granules also
+- Pareiva brava 4 or 5 CH, also 3 granules, taken every 30 minutes

-- Finally, Colibacillinum 7 CH (6 granules once a week for several months) will prevent the urinary infection (to avoid having one)
+- Finally, Colibacillinum 7 CH (6 granules once a week for several months) will prevent lurinary tract infection (to avoid getting one).

-- If the origin of the cystitis is rather psychological (stress), Stapgtsagrua 15 CH will be adapted
+- If lhe origin of the cystitis is rather psychological (stress), Stapgtsagrua 15 CH will be suitable.

-In any case, no matter what treatments or tips you adopt, if the infection persists, you must consult your doctor.
-Urinary tract infections are common and can be treated well, but if left untreated, they can lead to complications.
+In any case, no matter what treatments or tricks you adopt, if the infection persists, it's imperative that you consult your doctor.
+Urinary tract infections are common and treatable, but left untreated, they can lead to complications.

-The risk of complications is greater during pregnancy, malformation of the urinary tract, kidney or bladder stones, or if you have diabetes.
+The risk of complications is greater during pregnancy, with urinary tract malformations, kidney or bladder stones, or in cases of diabetes.

-Yes, men can get a UTI, but it is much rarer because the anatomy is different.
-The symptoms of a UTI in men are the same as in women.
+Yes, men can be affected by UTIs, but it's much rarer because the anatomy is different.
+The symptoms of UTIs in men are the same as in women.

-The difference between UTIs in women and men is that in men, the infection can occur in organs other than the bladder, such as the prostate, urethra, ureters and even the kidneys.
+The difference between urinary tract infections in women and men is that in men, the infection can affect organs other than the bladder, such as the prostate, urethra, ureters and even kidneys.

-As with women, a urine examination can be considered to determine the germs causing the infection.
-Then, the treatment is done with antibiotics.
-The duration of treatment may take a little longer than for women.
+As in the case of women, a urine examination may be considered to determine the germs lresponsible for the infection.
+Antibiotics are then taken to treat the infection.
+Treatment may take a little longer than for women.

 Is a urinary tract infection contagious?

 A urinary infection is not contagious!
-It is not an STI, and condoms do not change the risk of developing a UTI.
+It's not an STI, and condoms don't change the risk of developing a UTI.
 It protects against STIs/STIs and pregnancy.

-You can continue to have sex when you have a UTI, but be aware that it may be painful or unpleasant.
-It is still recommended that you finish the UTI treatment before resuming sexual activity.
+You can continue to have sex when you have a UTI, but beware: it may be painful or unpleasant.
+We still recommend that you finish your UTI treatment before resuming sexual activity.